marcusnobrega-eng/profile/_pages/Developed_Models.md

 - (c) Tidal Outlet Hydrographs
 - (d) Stage-Hydrographs
 - (e) Combination of previous cases
-- The model is fully written in Matlab and includes all input data from Excel spreadsheets.
+- The model is fully written in MATLAB and includes all input data from Excel spreadsheets.

 <i> Example of the state evolution in an unsteady-state simulation</i>